Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Conclusion

+\textbf{Transference}: \textit{High-modality learning} aims to learn representations from an especially large number of heterogeneous data sources, which is a common feature of many real-world multimodal systems such as self-driving cars and IoT~\cite{huang2019multimodal}.
+More modalities introduce more dimensions of heterogeneity, incur complexity challenges in unimodal and multimodal processing, and require dealing with non-parallel data (i.e., not all modalities are present at the same time).

 \textbf{Generation}: \textit{Creation and real-world ethical concerns}.
-While there has been some progress towards the generation of single modalities (e.g., language, images, and videos), the complete synchronized creation of realistic video, text, and audio remains a challenge for machine learning methods.
-What are some challenges in multimodal generation beyond generating each modality individually, and how can we synchronize generation across multiple modalities?
-Furthermore, the recent success in modality generation has brought ethical concerns regarding their use~\cite{bender2021dangers,carlini2021extracting,hancock2021social,vincent2020machine,zellers2019defending}.
-For example, large-scale pretrained language models can potentially generate text denigrating to particular social groups~\cite{liang2021towards,nadeem2020stereoset,sheng2019woman}, toxic speech~\cite{gehman2020realtoxicityprompts}, and sensitive pretraining data~\cite{carlini2021extracting}, and similar problems have also been found in multimodal generation from text to images~\citep{cho2022dall}.
+The complete synchronized creation of realistic video, text, and audio remains a challenge.
+Furthermore, the recent success in modality generation has brought ethical concerns regarding their use.
+For example, large-scale pretrained language models can potentially generate text denigrating to particular social groups~\cite{sheng2019woman}, toxic speech~\cite{gehman2020realtoxicityprompts}, and sensitive pretraining data~\cite{carlini2021extracting}.
 Future work should study how these risks are potentially amplified or reduced when the dataset is multimodal, and whether there are ethical issues specific to multimodal generation.

-\textbf{Quantification}: \textit{Dataset and model biases}.
-A key driver for the swift progress in multimodal machine learning has been the emergence of large datasets and models.
-However, what are some risks (e.g., modality biases and social biases) when collecting large-scale datasets?
-How are these risks potentially amplified or reduced when the dataset is multimodal?
-Are there any biases that are specific to multimodal data?
-How can we better interpret multimodal datasets and models to check for potential biases?
-What specific dimensions should we strive to understand, and can we discover these biases earlier before they cause harm to the real world?